 Below you will find the base settings for your shock, then it's up to you to analyze its performance on the trail and tune the settings to suit your riding style.
 Do this carefully and methodically, step by step.
 Only change one setting at a time and only by a few clicks.
 When it's done, note the setting and type of terrain.

 If you get confused with the settings, return to the base settings and start again.

-Low-speed compression (A) and low-speed compression lock out lever (B)
+Low-speed compression (A)

-The low-speed compression (A) affects the shock's compression performance over small bumps or through the beginning of the travel.
-It might be useful to harden the low-speed compression (by turning the knob clockwise) on rolling terrain with big compressions and pedaling sections.
+The low-speed compression (A) affects the shock's performance in compression over small bumps or through the beginning of the travel.

+Harden the low-speed compression (by turning the knob clockwise) on rolling terrain with big compressions and kickers.